WaleedMAqsood/DataStructuresAndAlgorithms/README.md

 # AlgorithmsAndDataStructures

 I have implemented these Algorithms and Data Structures in Java.
 I will be updating this repository regularly.

-For any questions on these please feel free to email me, I am more than willing to help: waleedcssuco@gmail.com
+For any questions on these please feel free to email me : waleedcssuco@gmail.com